 A Good Rule of Thumb:

 In addition to looking at your privacy settings, a good rule of thumb is to keep your personal relationships and content separate from your professional relationships and content.
 Rarely, if never, should you keep your professional relationships in your personal social network and vice-versa.
 Perform a review of all of your social media accounts and contacts and adjust the ones that belong in the proper forums.

 Your professional reputation and your personal brand are at stake – you’ll find social media cleaning to be well worth the time and effort.
 But what about business accounts?
 Find out if your business social media should slim down during summer.

 When was the last time you reviewed your social media content and contacts?
 Share your comments.

-GillespieHall Director, Public Relations & Marketing ◆ Business Strategist ◆ Message Calibrator ◆ Creative Leader
+GillespieHall Director of Marketing ◆ Business Strategist ◆ Message Calibrator ◆ Creative Leader